 Did Musk start his foray in the business world by building electric cars and rockets?
 No. He first started Zip2, a company that provided and licensed online city guide software to newspapers (he, undoubtedly, made use of his programming skills).
 After selling the company, he used some of the proceeds to start X.com, an online financial services company.
 X.com eventually merged with Confinity (and became known as Paypal).
 Subsequently, Paypal was acquired by eBay, which netted Musk $165 million.
 Later that year, he used $100 million of that fortune to found SpaceX.

-Musk began an entrepreneurial endeavor in a field where he could effectively leverage his skill and knowledge.
+Musk initially pursued an entrepreneurial endeavor in a field where he could effectively leverage his existing skills and knowledge (and one where the startup capital was microscopic compared to what he would pursue later).
 He followed the path of least resistance and worked his way up.
-He didn’t automatically jump into building rockets out of university, even though space exploration was a major component of his grand vision.
+He didn’t automatically jump into building rockets out of university, even though space exploration and clean energy were major components of his grand vision.
 Along the way he amassed the skills, experience, capital, and network of people that would contribute to his more bolder ventures.

-Unless you are born into a wealthy family with access to all the resources, capital, and expertise you could ever need, you’re probably going to have to think small and .
+Unless you are born into a wealthy family with access to all the resources, capital, and expertise you could ever need, you’re probably going to have to think small and and work your way up.

 Always keep in mind that the most successful companies all started from humble beginnings.
 Be patient, don’t be overwhelmed by greed, and learn to make one dollar at a time.